digitalbuiltenvironment/MCR_Model_Checker/README.md

 1. When Revit files are too big to be uploaded to Plannerly (>300mb)
 2. Confidential and secret projects that cannot be uploaded to Plannerly and offline checks are required

-## Onboarding
+## Requirements

-1. Ensure that you have a working Revit license.
+1. Autodesk Revit
-2.
+2. Revitpythonshell Add-in
+3.